Penrith and Solway

-Penrith and Solway is a constituency of the House of Commons in the UK Parliament Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was contested for the first time at the 2024 general election, since when it has been represented by Markus Campbell-Savours of the Labour Party.
+Penrith and Solway is a constituency of the House of Commons in the UK Parliament Further to the completion of the 2023 review of Westminster constituencies, it was contested for the first time at the 2024 general election, since when it has been represented by Markus Campbell-Savours of the Labour Party.

 The constituency is named for the Cumbrian market town of Penrith and the Solway Coast.